jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-07d.md

 ---

+Having thus "constructed the stations" for the planets, Marduk took for himself "Station Nibiru," and "crossed the heavens and surveyed" the new solar system.
+It was now made up of 12 celestial bodies, with 12 Great Gods as their counterparts.
+(Fig. 110)

 Etymologically, the names of these two planets stem from the root LHM ("to make war").
 The ancients bequeathed to us the tradition that Mars was the God of War and Venus the Goddess of both Love and War.

-LAHMU and LAHAMU are indeed male and female names, respectively; and the identity of the two gods of the epic and the planets Mars and Venus is thus affirmed both etymologically and mythologically.
+LAHMU and LAHAMU are indeed male and female names, respectively.
+The identity of the two gods of the epic and the planets Mars and Venus is thus affirmed both etymologically and mythologically.

 It is also affirmed astronomically: As the "missing planet," Tiamat was located beyond Mars.
 Mars and Venus are indeed located in the space between the Sun (Apsu) and "Tiamat."
 We can illustrate this by following the Sumerian celestial map.
 (Figs. 102, 103)